 Apart from that, they are also dimmable.
 Moreover, you can also add a dimmer that will allow you to dim them and lower the brightness to save even more energy.
-However, there is another option in the form of solar led lights.
+However, there is another option in the form of.
 They work on solar energy but might not be suitable for indoors.

 Insulate The House Properly